 Failure to do so could result in the Court making a report to Centrelink and the ATO about your conduct which may result in a significant liability being incurred by you.
 It could also mean that negative inferences are made by a Court about the ownership of assets or the nature of your relationship, which could have a significant negative impact on your property settlement entitlements.

 If you have separated and need advice in relation to the division of property between you and your ex partner, and the impact of any declarations you have made to Centrelink, our family law expert Courtney Barton can help you.

-Contact us on 3465 9332 to book a reduced rate consultation for only $99 to have a confidential discussion about your individual circumstances.
+Contact us on 3465 9332 to book a reduced rate consultation with one of our family law experts to have a confidential discussion about your individual circumstances.